-A student is encouraged to enroll in at least one Logsdon course that is cross-cultural in the form of participation in a missions immersion experience (required for the Missions and Cross-Cultural Ministry track) or participation in another approved study-abroad course.
-In the case of the last option, prior approval is required from the MDiv Program Director.
+A student is encouraged to enroll in at least one Logsdon course that is cross-cultural in the form of participation in a Logsdon-sponsored study-abroad course.
+Such courses are typically offered in the Spring and Summer each year.